baobabyoo/baobabyoo.github.io/pages/students_topics/UsingTelescope_SMA.md

 ******************************************************************************

+#### Preparation-3: Scopes (being sufficiently ambitious)

 A regular SMA proposal can request up to 100 hours of observing time.
 If you need 100~1000 hours, there is a Large Project category which is relatively hard.
 If you want to submit a Large Project proposal, prepare early.
 If you are student or postdoc in Taiwan, I would consider that it is fair to request **2~4 nights** of observing time in each proposal.
 If you are a Master's student and if your thesis is going to base on this SMA proposal, I would encourage you to think big and consider a project with **5~10 nights** of overall observing time.
-A night corresponds to 8~10 hours.
+A night corresponds to 8~10 hours. **Pick a problem that can be solved by such an investment resource.**
 {: .fs-2 }

 ### Organizing observing scripts